terriann/dotfiles/readme.md

 #Terri's Dotfiles

 This is a repository of my MacOS dotfiles.
+Project is still a work in progress.

 *Files include*
 * `.profile` bash profile